GennadiyVick/AudioPlayer/README.md

 sudo apt-get install python3-pyqt5
 ```
 module will be automatically downloaded and installed.
-Then copy libbass.so to AudioPlayer.py directory from libs.zip/linux/bass/x86_64, if you need support m4a, acc, wma see such libraryes in libs.zip/linux
+Then copy libbass.so to AudioPlayer.py directory from libs.zip/linux/bass/x86_64, if you need support m4a and acc format see library in libs.zip/linux/aac/x86_64/ and copy it also

 The program starts like this:
 ```console